IIIF/api/source/presentation/4.0/index.md

-## Linking and Activating Annotations
+## Use Case 9: Linking and Activating

 An Annotation with the motivation `linking` is used to create links between resources, both within the Manifest or to external content on the web, including other IIIF resources.
 Examples include linking to the continuation of an article in a digitized newspaper in a different Canvas, or to an external web page that describes the diagram in the Canvas.
 A client typically renders the links as clickable "Hotspots" - but can offer whatever accessible affordance as appropriate.
 The user experience of whether the linked resource is opened in a new tab, new window or by replacing the current view is up to the implementation.